jmau111-org/jm-twitter-cards/readme.md

 ## Changelog ##

+# 5.2.3 #
+* Improve text overflow in preview for meta box (used to cover other metaboxes)
+* Change code function name for highlight_code() which is more explicite
+* Change the name of the sc checking function which used to be the same as core WP function

 # 5.2.2 #
 * 11 May 2014
 * Fix wrong post meta key for player stream
 * Fix robots.txt function
-* Add tabs to admin pages
+* Add tabs to admin pages (menu on top for better UX with admin nav)

 # 5.2.1 #